 - Pressure of being on-camera not needed

-*If you would like to use the copy above in Google Drive, I provide transparent markers in the margin for students to click and drag when they identify the errors.
+*If you would like to use this free copy in Google Drive, I provide transparent markers in the margin for students to click and drag when they identify the errors.
 There is also a second slide included for the students to re-write each sentence.
-Again, you would need to share a force copy link with your students or small groups and provide permission to edit.

 Benefits